cloud-coder/docker-lab-2016/part-2/README.md

     ```

     If you run into issues we have included a complete version solutions directory
     [docker-compose-2.yml](solution/docker-compose-2.yml), if you need it.
+You can replace the
+    docker-compose.yml file in the part-2 directory with the solution file.
+Please ensure the file
+    get renamed to docker-compose.yml.

 3. Let's go ahead and stop the compose application, take the containers down,
  and restart the compose application with the updated Compose file: